Pending | Enacted

 - An employee is required to endure the behavior as a condition of work

-- The conduct is so severe that it creates an environment that reasonable people would consider to be intimidating, hostile or abusive.
+- The conduct is so severe or pervasive that it creates an environment that reasonable people would consider to be intimidating, hostile or abusive.

 What is Considered Sexual Harassment